 C1 lateral mass screw placement can also result in C2 nerve root injury and extensive venous plexus bleeding.
 Precise knowledge of the anatomy and entry point for the C1 lateral mass screw is required.
-Caution must be taken to avoid a medial starting point or medial penetration, which could result in dural or spinal cord injury.
+Caution must be taken to avoid a medial starting point or medial penetration which could result in dural or spinal cord injury.
 Bicortical fixation is not required and avoids potential injury to either the hypoglossal nerve or the internal carotid artery, which lie anterior to the C1 lateral mass.

-C2 pedicle screws can also be a potential hazard to the vertebral artery if incorrect entry point is confused for that of the pars screw.
-C2 pedicle anatomic location must be clearly differentiated from the pars (see Fig. 4).
+C2 pedicle screws can also be a potential hazard to the vertebral artery, if incorrect entry point is confused for that of the pars screw.
+C2 pedicle anatomic location must be clearly differentiated from the pars (Fig. 4).
 The C2 pedicle entry point is more cephalad and lateral than the pars screw entry point.
 Most importantly, the greater medial trajectory of the C2 pedicle screw makes it less likely to injure the vertebral artery.
-Avoiding spinal cord injury through a medial cortical breech is also critical;
+Avoiding spinal cord injury through a medial cortical breech is also critical hence the medial border of the pedicle is usually palpated to triangulate appropriate drill trajectory.